jeffThompson/PhysicalComputing/Week02_LEDs/Code/03-RGB_LED.md

 The process is very similar to the previous example, with a few additional setup steps.

 **Note!
-If you haven't already, be sure to [update the version of Circuit Python on your board](00-SettingUpYourBoard.md) before adding the NeoPixel library.** Otherwise, they may not be compatible.
+If you haven't already, be sure to [update the version of Circuit Python on your board](00-SettingUpYourBoard.md) before adding the NeoPixel library.** Otherwise, they may not be compatible and could cause weird errors.

 ***